incluDna/Tedtalk/README.md

 # Ted X Cybersecurity
 • [Cybersecurity_slides](https://github.com/incluDna/Tedtalk/blob/ea478418131c116079132ee819082857755a4adc/TED%20x%20Cybersecurity.pdf)

-🙌🏻 I got the project about TedXGlobal issue.
-First of all, I found the interesting topic that made me choosed "Cybersecurity".
-I think this topic suit to elaborate and very important to make people realise about the importance of privacy and security in the network.
-Because this is the technology world, everything is moving fast.
-Even, hackers and scrammers also devolope their skills.
+🙌🏻 I got the project about the TEDxGlobal issue.
+First of all, I found an interesting topic that led me to choose "Cybersecurity."
+I believe this topic is suitable for elaboration and is crucial for making people aware of the importance of privacy and security in the network.
+In today's fast-paced technological world, even hackers and scammers are constantly developing their skills.

 <img src="https://github.com/user-attachments/assets/1146ee02-d36e-4b02-883d-a0375823e5df" width="400px">